About the UMW Partnership

 - Degraded Wildlife & Fish Habitat

 - Point & Non-Point Source Pollution

-These issues and associated opportunities will be addressed in the watershed management plan that the group will finish by 2014.
-This plan will inventory areas of concern and will spell out specific best management practices that can be utilized to improve these conditions.
+These issues and associated opportunities are addressed in the watershed management plan released in 2014.
+The plan inventories areas of concern and spells out specific best management practices that can be utilized to improve these conditions.

 - Improve Water Quality